BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Introduction

+Compared with existing methods, our core contributions are as follows: \begin{itemize} \item \textbf{Generative Classification Framework.} We propose a generative malware classifier that represents apps in a probabilistic space rather than a deterministic vector space.
+Each app in this space is associated with a Gaussian distribution and a class-conditional likelihood.
+By explicitly modeling the uncertainty of individual samples, this probabilistic representation mitigates the sensitivity to distributional shift and enables more robust decision-making under OOD scenarios.
+To the best of our knowledge, BIDO is the first image-based detector that can effectively generalize to OOD cases.

+\item \textbf{Synergistic Detection and Interpretation.} Rather than treating malware detection and interpretation as two isolated stages, BIDO explicitly integrates interpretability into the detection framework as a core design objective.
+In this unified paradigm, detection and interpretation are mutually reinforced: accurate detection yields a reliable interpretation, while reliable interpretation provides explicit guidance for further optimizing the detection process.

+\item \textbf{Extensive Empirical Validation.} Through comprehensive experiments, we demonstrate that generative modeling is a highly effective paradigm for simultaneously improving the robustness and interpretability of image-based malware detectors against OOD threats. \end{itemize}

 The rest of the paper is organized as follows: Section 2 discusses related work.
-Section 3 presents the details of our approach.
-Section 4 presents the experimental results.
-Section 5 summarizes the work presented in this paper.
+Section 3 presents an example to illustreate the motivation of this paper.
+Section 4 presents the details of our approach.
+Section 5 presents the experimental results.
+Section 6 summarizes the work presented in this paper.